 Various materials used at our facilities are subject to disposal regulations.
 Under state permits, we dispose of all solid wastes collected as a result of burning coal at our power plants in approved solid waste disposal sites.
 Ash and waste from flue gas and sulfur removal from the Ben French, Wyodak, Neil Simpson I, Neil Simpson II, Wygen II and Wygen III plants are deposited in mined areas at the WRDC coal mine.
 These disposal areas are currently located below some shallow water aquifers in the mine.
-In 2009, the State of Wyoming confirmed its past approval of this practice but may re-evaluate and limit ash disposal to mined areas that are above future groundwater aquifers.
+In 2009, the State of Wyoming confirmed its past approval of this practice but may re-evaluate and limit ash disposal to mined areas that are above groundwater aquifers.
 This change would increase disposal costs, which cannot be quantified until the exact requirements are known.
 None of the solid waste from the burning of coal is currently classified as hazardous material, but the waste does contain minute traces of metals that could be perceived as polluting if such metals leached into underground water.
 We conducted investigations which concluded that the wastes are relatively insoluble and will not measurably affect the post-mining ground water quality.

 As of Oct.
 1, 2010, we suspended operations at the Osage power plant and it is scheduled to be retired on or before March 21, 2014.
 This plant has an on-site ash impoundment that is near capacity.
-An application to close the impoundment was filed with the State of Wyoming on Nov.
-3, 2010 and approved on April 13, 2012.
-Site closure work is underway with post closure monitoring to continue for 30 years.
-If Osage should ever re-start, ash disposal will be at our WRDC coal mine.
+An application to close the impoundment was approved on April 13, 2012.
+Site closure work was completed and post-closure monitoring activities will continue for 30 years.
+In September 2013, Osage also received a permit to close the small industrial rubble landfill.
+Site work has been completed and post closure monitoring will continue for 30 years.
 As of Aug.
-31, 2012, we suspended operations at Ben French which is scheduled to close on or before March 21, 2014.
-We have also announced plans to close Neil Simpson I on or before March 21, 2014.
+31, 2012, we suspended operations at Ben French, which is scheduled to close on or before March 21, 2014.
+We will also close Neil Simpson I on or before March 21, 2014.

 Our W.N.
-Clark plant which suspended operations on Dec.
-31, 2012 and is scheduled to be retired by Dec.
-31, 2013, sends coal ash to a permitted, privately-owned landfill.
+Clark plant, which suspended operations on Dec.
+31, 2012 and was retired on Dec.
+31, 2013, sent coal ash to a permitted, privately-owned landfill.
 While we do not believe that any substances from our solid waste disposal activities will pollute underground water, we can provide no assurance that pollution will not occur over time.
 In this event, we could incur material costs to mitigate any resulting damages.

-For our Pueblo Airport Generation site in Pueblo, CO, we have posted a bond with the State of Colorado to cover the costs of remediation for a waste water containment pond permitted to provide wastewater storage and processing for this zero discharge facility.
+For our Pueblo Airport Generation site in Pueblo, Colo., we posted a bond with the State of Colorado to cover the costs of remediation for a waste water containment pond permitted to provide wastewater storage and processing for this zero discharge facility.